selfdefined/web-app/11ty/definitions/spaz.md

 ## Usage Tip

 Be more specific.
-Typically we can find an alternate definition by simply reflecting on what emotion we're really feeling.
+Typically we can find an alternate definition by taking time to reflect on what emotion we're really feeling.